danielchristianschroeter/vscode-git-tag-release-tracker/README.md

 - `Git Tag Release Tracker: Refresh Branch Build Status`: Manually refresh the build status for the current branch.

 You can access this command through the Command Palette (Ctrl+Shift+P or Cmd+Shift+P on macOS) by typing "Git Tag Release Tracker".

+## Semantic Versioning

+This extension adheres to Semantic Versioning 2.0.0 as defined at [semver.org](https://semver.org/).
+It's important to understand the principles of SemVer when using this extension:

+1. MAJOR version for incompatible API changes,
+2. MINOR version for adding functionality in a backwards compatible manner, and
+3. PATCH version for backwards compatible bug fixes.

+Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

+For more details on Semantic Versioning, please refer to the [official SemVer specification](https://semver.org/).